1024mb/fdroid_metadata_generator/README.md

   -df DATA_FILE, --data-file DATA_FILE
                         Path to the JSON formatted data file.
 Defaults to data.json located in the program directory.
   -rf REPLACEMENT_FILE, --replacement-file REPLACEMENT_FILE
-                        JSON formatted file containing a dict with replacements for the package name of all found apps.
+                        JSON formatted file containing a dict with replacements for the package name of all found
 ```

 Explanation